caravanproject/Caravan-Application-Engine/README.md

 It provides access to inbuilt classes and allows the programmer to create new classes

-The inbuilt classes provide well defined interfaces to TCPIP protocols(ftp,http,smtp etc), the local file system, and built in database engine etc. which  can used to create a high performance application.
+The inbuilt classes provide well defined interfaces to TCPIP protocols(ftp,http,smtp etc), the local file system, and built in database engine etc. which  can be used to create a high performance application.

 Caravan has its own database engine  which integerates a search engine